 “I take it personally when things don’t go well, because I really care about my job, and I care about the safety of the students, the integrity of our network, and the instructional environment,” Fistrom said.
 “I’m glad we were able to deliver what we’re supposed to deliver.”

 Calvillo said he has since received emails from Comcast apologizing for the inconvenience of the situation.
-However, the MVLA IT Department has never seriously considered switching providers from direct site lines, as their current plan saves them a lot of money.
+However, the MVLA IT Department has never seriously considered switching providers for direct site lines, as their current plan saves them a lot of money.